ilcato/homebridge-fibaro-home-center/README.md

 ### Version 1.5.2
 + Now you can enter Home Center / Yubii Home IP directly in "url" field in config.
 Field "host" is deprecated and will be removed in the future.
++ Filter out devices with the same name in the same room.

 ### Version 1.5.1
 + Fix bug causing endless rastarting Homebridge when unable to connect to Home Center / Yubii Home